-The re-organisation of the first floor plan so that all the bedrooms were accessed via the gallery.
+The re-organisation of the first floor plan so that all the bedrooms were accessed via the central gallery was a major theme.
 The proportions of the original barn are celebrated with open plan spaces and ceilings that reach to the apex of the roof.

-On summer evenings the family can slide open the full height windows and enjoy the garden below and village green beyond.
+On summer evenings the family can slide open the full height windows and enjoy the garden below leading to the village green beyond.